 This week I was trying to avoid alcohol.
-It was Week 2 of the Happy Body Formula program, and as part of the Reset phase, our participants are shunning alcohol and coffee (coffee for 1 week but alcohol for 4 weeks).
+It was Week 1 of my 4-week paleo program and as part of the Reset phase, our participants are shunning alcohol and coffee (coffee for 1 week but alcohol for 4 weeks).
 It always amazes me (but doesn’t surprise) how much people struggle with giving up booze.
 I also find it quite tough because I love a good glass of wine or a gin and tonic on a Friday night or while out socialising.

 The thing is that it’s not even the alcohol itself that we are addicted to.
 It’s the ritual of of drinking it.
 Many of us have also grown to love the flavours of certain drinks, and sparkling water with lime just doesn’t cut it.
 If your opt in for commonly available mocktails and non-alcoholic beverages, they are often loaded with sugar and additives (colours and flavours), so that’s another trap that makes avoiding alcohol difficult.